Frequently Asked Questions

 What is the demand?

 Over 90% of program graduates seeking employment as a phlebotomist have been successful within 6 months or less.
 The demand is cyclical.
-Recent changed in the local job market have seen a shift from hospitals hiring phlebotomists for in-patient draw, replacing them with medical assistants.
+Recent changes in the local job market have seen a shift from hospitals hiring phlebotomists for in-patient draw, replacing them with medical assistants.

 Is the program approved?